-Deadline date: First deadline is March 2, 2012.
-A second deadline for community college applicants is September 2, 2012, but we highly recommend that applicants meet the March 2 deadline when more funding is available.
+Deadline date: First deadline is March 2nd prior to the start of the academic year.
+A second deadline for community college applicants is September 2nd, but we highly recommend that applicants meet the March 2 deadline when more funding is available.

 Students must submit a GPA Verification and FAFSA by the applicable deadlines to the California Student Aid Commission.
 GPA verification for students enrolled within the Los Angeles Community College District will be electronically sent to the Commission by the deadline date for those who meet specific criteria.
 Contact your Financial Aid Office to see if you meet the criteria to have your GPA electronically sent and for other possible options.